matrix-org/sliding-sync/room_list.md

  - `by_recency`: any event in ANY room the client is joined to (even ones not returned to the client before) will cause the room to be sent to the client.
  - `by_tag`: any time ANY room tag is changed in this user's account data, send the room to the client.
  - `by_name`: any time ANY room data involved in [calculating the room name](https://spec.matrix.org/unstable/client-server-api/#calculating-the-display-name-for-a-room) changes, send the room to the client.
- - `by_member_count`: any time ANYONE joins or leaves a room the client is joined to, send the room to the client.

 The fields present in the response depends on the `fields` in the request and whether the room ID in question has been added to the tracked list.
 Any room that wasn't previously tracked but now is will return all the `fields` in